 Having assisted in the resurgence of the club, Dean is now concentrating on developing the players of tomorrow with the design of a cutting edge curriculum for both the Gjøa travel and academy players.

-Holly joins SC Gjøa having worked with clubs throughout New Jersey and New York in the Spring and Summer 2012.
+Holly Miles - Holly joins SC Gjøa having worked with clubs throughout New Jersey and New York in the Spring and Summer 2012.
 Before moving to the States from England, Holly coached with the Arsenal girls Centre of Excellence and also for Bury Rangers.

 Holly has a BA (Hons) Coach Education and Sports Development and is a FA Level 2 qualified Coach and has also completed the FA Youth Award Levels 1 and 2.
 Holly has played for Millburn Magic, Watford, Bristol City, Team Bath and Queens Park Rangers.
 Highlights of Holly’s playing career include winning two Home Nations tournaments with the England Universities team, playing in the National Futsal Finals, and winning the Umbro Fives competition at Wembley with Watford.

 Holly’s other claim to fame is that she appeared in the movie Bend it Like Beckham.
 Holly’s favourite player is Homare Sawa of the Japanese women’s soccer team.